 (ii) if the elector failed to vote — give the Electoral Commissioner a valid and sufficient reason for the failure; or

-(iii) pay to the Electoral Commissioner the penalty set out in the notice (the “modified penalty”).
+(iii) pay to the Electoral Commissioner the penalty set out in the notice (the modified penalty).

 (7) The response date set out in a penalty notice shall not be less than 21 days after the day on which the notice is sent.